mindspore-lab/mindocr/tools/infer/text/README.md

 Compared to offline inference (which is implemented in `deploy/py_infer` in MindOCR), online inferece does not require model conversion for target platforms and can run directly on the training devices (e.g. Ascend 910).
 But it requires installing the heavy AI framework and the model is not optimized for deployment.

+Thus, online inference is more suitable for demonstration and to visually evaluate model generalization ability on unseen data.

 ## Dependency and Installation

 | Environment | Version |